 - 8-10 drops of your favorite essential oil (where to buy 100% pure essential oils)

 Add Epsom salts or sugar to a bowl and slowly begin stirring in the oil until mixture is smooth, but not goopy.
 (You may not need the full cup of oil.)
 Add essential oil and any other fun additions and mix well.
 Spoon into a decorative container or glass jar with a tight-fitting lid.

-I used this recipe to make a Warm Vanilla Sugar Scrub (use vanilla essential oil or 2 Tbsp. vanilla extract), Lemon Salt Scrub, and a Grapefruit Mint Salt Scrub.
 I can’t wait to make several more batches and experiment with some more scents including peppermint, lemon-eucalyptus, and sweet orange-lavender.

 The yummy concoctions you can create are limitless.
 Note: Olive oil is not the best carrier oil for some homemade body scrub formulas because it has a strong fragrance.
 If you think olive oil will be overpowering in a delicately scented body scrub, choose one of the other carrier oils.

 I also love being able to use different sugars or Epsom salts – mainly because I had a huge bag of Epsom salts under the bathroom sink that was not getting used.
 (My organic cane sugar is not cheap!)
 Choose sugar for fine grain homemade body scrub, and Epsom salts for a larger grain scrub.

 The oil will separate in some of these scrubs, so it’s a good idea to attach a small spoon if giving away as a gift.